angular-eslint/angular-eslint/README.md

 DEBUG=typescript-eslint:* ng lint
 ```

+- Full explanation of this command:
+  - `ng lint` is being invoked as normal (you would run the full command above in the same way you run `ng lint` normally in whatever terminal you use), but we are also setting an environment variable called `DEBUG`, and giving it a value of `typescript-eslint:*`.
+  - `DEBUG` is a relatively common environment variable because it is supported by some common logging/debugging libraries as a way to toggle how verbose the overall output is at runtime.
+  - The value of `typescript-eslint:*` will get picked up by the logger within the `typescript-eslint` library and cause it to log very verbosely to the standard output of your terminal as it executes.

 You will now see a ton of logs which were not visible before.
 The two most common issues to look out for are:

 - If you see a lot of logs saying that particular files are not being found in existing `Program`s (the scenario we described above) and default `Program`s have to be created